teleprint-me/archive/README.md

 python post_value_average.py
 ```

-This will simulate an order based on your configured environment variables and update the records file without actually placing the order.
-By default, the records file is `data/average/value_average_records.csv`.
-You can change the file path by passing the `-f` or `--file` option followed by the desired file path.
+This will simulate an order based on your configured environment variables and
+update the records file without actually placing the order.
+By default, the
+records file is `data/average/value_average_records.csv`.
+You can change the
+file path by passing the `-f` or `--file` option followed by the desired file
+path.

-To actually place the order using the configured exchange API, use the `-x` or `--execute` flag:
+To actually place the order using the configured exchange API, use the `-x` or
+`--execute` flag:

 ```sh
 python post_value_average.py -x
 ```

-Please note that executing the script with the `-x` flag will place a real order and update the records file accordingly.
-Use this option with caution and ensure your environment variables are configured correctly.
+Please note that executing the script with the `-x` flag will place a real order
+and update the records file accordingly.
+Use this option with caution and ensure
+your environment variables are configured correctly.

+## Bot Automation

 ### Manual Setup